Kukun7610/device_motorola_athene-dosp/README.md

-Device Tree for Moto G4/G4 Plus (athene)
+Device Tree for Moto G4 Plus DOSP 8.x
 ===========================================

 The Moto G4/G4 Plus (codenamed:- "athene") is a mid-range smartphone from Motorola Mobility.